 If you are a prospective or current student with general questions about this program, or if you’re already in the GRS major and have specific questions about your international experience or program requirements, please contact Roxana Quinde in the GRS office.

 Curious to Know More?

-If you’d like to search out more details about this powerful, future-forward program, Global Resource Systems maintains a dedicated website.
+If you’d like to know more about this future-forward program, contact us: